Uttar Pradesh sand mining scandal: Legal cases and investigations

-On September 9, 2016, Allahabad High Court ordered a CBI enquiry against the illegal mining across Uttar Pradesh, then Uttar Pradesh Chief Minister Akhilesh Yadav removed mines minister Gayatri Prasad Prajapati for his alleged collaboration with the mining mafia.
-Before that from 2012 to June 2013, Yadav himself was in charge of mining UP state mining ministry before Prajapati was made the mining minister.
-House and offices of Samajwadi Party MLC Ramesh Mishra, BSP politician Satyadev Dikshit and 2008 batch IAS officer B Chandrakala were raided, incriminating evidence including documents, INR 2 crore cash and jewellery were seized from 14 locations in 7 cities.
+On September 9, 2016, Allahabad High Court ordered a CBI enquiry against the illegal mining across Uttar Pradesh, and then Uttar Pradesh Chief Minister Akhilesh Yadav removed mines minister Gayatri Prasad Prajapati for his alleged collaboration with the mining mafia.
+Before that from 2012 to June 2013, Yadav himself was in charge of mining in the UP state mining ministry before Prajapati was made the mining minister.
+House and offices of Samajwadi Party MLC Ramesh Mishra, BSP politician Satyadev Dikshit and 2008 batch IAS officer B Chandrakala were raided, and incriminating evidence including documents, INR 2 crore cash and jewellery were seized from 14 locations in 7 cities.
 Chandrakala is accused of bypassing the rules to illegally allocate the mines.
 Prajapati was earlier arrested in 2017 in an unrelated rape case.

 Current status

 The case is under investigation by the CBI.